smart-data-lake/sdl-visualization/README.md

 To run the app in a local developer server, it suffices to clone the project, install the prerequisites and run the "yarn start" command.
 You can then see your changes updated live as any React dev project.

-> Note that if you have not setup your backend before, you will not be able to visualize statefiles.
+> **IMPORTANT**: if you have not setup your backend, you will not be able to visualize statefiles.
 Please read the chapter "Backend" to learn about the different setup options.

 ## Build and deployement